 For more information about Transition School, see the TS Handbook .
 Details within handbook are subject to change for the 2019-2020 year.
 We appreciate your interest!

 How to Apply

 Applicants must have completed the 8th grade at the time of admission.
 Candidates for Transition School should be younger than 15 at the time they begin their academic year in Transition School.
-If a student’s 15th birthday comes before September 1, 2019, they may still apply for the 2019-20 school year, but their application will only be considered after all qualified students have been selected.
 Applicants must also be eligible for admission into the University of Washington, and thus have either a U.S. citizenship or the appropriate Visa that is considered acceptable by UW Admissions.

 If you are not able to arrange for the ACT in a timely way or if the national test dates are not possible for you, you may schedule an I-ACT test here on the University of Washington campus.
 The I-ACT, or Residual ACT, is only for students who are unable to schedule a National ACT exam.
 The I-ACT can only be used for the Transition School application, and no other application to college.
-Call the University of Washington Testing Office at 206-543-1171 to schedule a test date, or email: email@example.com.
-Be sure to identify yourself as a Transition School applicant.
-Tests are given at the testing center on campus (1410 NE Campus Parkway, 440 Schmitz Hall).
+You can find out more about the I-ACT here.
+Call or email the University of Washington’s Testing Center to schedule a test date: 206-543-1171 or firstname.lastname@example.org Be sure to identify yourself as a Robinson Center Transition School applicant.
+Tests are given on specific dates at the testing center on campus at 1410 NE Campus Parkway, 440 Schmitz Hall.

 This test helps us assess readiness for college-level work.
 We do not expect our applicants to prep extensively for the ACT; at most, read through the practice test and familiarize yourself with the format of the test.
 If the Transition School is the right educational fit for you, you should be able to take the exam without much preparation.

 While not absolutely required, ACT Reading and Math scores in the 85th percentile or higher show potential readiness for college-level work.